senaite/senaite2.com/docs/installation.md

 ![Dashboard Screen](/screenshots/dashboard_screen.png "Dashboard Screen")

-Congratulations, you successfully installed SENAITE LIMS on your system!
+Congratulations 🙌 you successfully installed SENAITE LIMS on your system!

-You can now continue with the next sections to learn the first steps in your new system.
+Please continue with the next sections to learn the first steps in your new system.